 Finally, a socket-style filter wrench resembles a cup, which consists of chopped parts.
 These fit under a filter cap and are used with a ratchet handle.

-The combination wrench consists of one side is a closed-loop for hexagonal or square nuts, while the other end is an open U-shape.
+The combination wrench consists of one side being a closed-loop for hexagonal or square nuts, while the other end is an open U-shape.

-It is often used for hard nuts, the closed-end loosens the nut so that the open end used to quickly finish it.
-Like sockets, a combination wrench is commonly sold in a kind of wrench sizes.
+It is often used for hard nuts, the closed-end loosens the nut so that the open end is used to quickly finish it.
+Like sockets, a combination wrench is commonly sold in a kind of wrench size.

-They have an open end with a spiral screw that is fixed and open or close the crescent as you turning it.
-These are some of the most common wrenches available.
+They have an open end with a spiral screw that is fixed and opens or closes the crescent as you turn it.
+These are some of the most common wrenches available and the most widely used types.
 This is also known as a crescent wrench.

 This wrench uses high torque to remove stubborn nuts or bolts.
 They are a great option for handling many nuts, although they are a poor choice for any job that requires accuracy.